Did you find this information helpful?

 Safety Advices for Letronat 2.5mg Tablet 30's

-Letronat 2.5mg tablets are highly unsafe during pregnancy because they may cause harm to the unborn baby.
-It is better to discuss with a doctor to use of an effective contraceptive method during the letrozole treatment if you still have the potential to become pregnant.
-It is recommended to consult your physician if you are pregnant already or suspect pregnancy.
+Letronat 2.5mg are highly unsafe during pregnancy because they may cause harm to the unborn baby.
+Discuss with a doctor about effective contraceptive methods during the letrozole treatment if you still have the potential to become pregnant.
+It is recommended to consult your physician if you are pregnant or may be pregnancy.

 It is unsafe to breastfeed your baby when taking Letronat 2.5mg tablet Tablet.
 It is advised to avoid breastfeeding for at least three weeks after the last dose of the medicine.